 Corey Belser enters his first season as an assitant coach for the Skyforce after serving as a video intern for the HEAT last season.

 Belser, the 2006 WCC Defensive Player of the Year, graduated from the University of San Diego in 2006.
 Belser played for both the Dallas Mavericks and Los Angeles Clippers NBA Summer League teams and spent time playing professionally overseas in Greece, Ukraine, Finland and France.
 Following his professional career, Belser joing the Cleveland Cavaliers for the 2012-13 season during which he was a video intern.

 Justin Van Kooten

-Justin Van Kooten enters his second season with the Skyforce and first as director of basketball operations after serving as basketball operations assistant in 2012-13.
+Justin Van Kooten enters his third season with the Skyforce and second as director of basketball operations after serving as basketball operations assistant in 2012-13.